roclar/roclar.github.io/_posts/2015-11-11-USENIX-LISA-2015-day-one.md

 One of the hardest parts about designing policy is usability and understandability.
 If a developer is trying to get something done and cannot understand the policy it won't work.

 ## 5 Things You Might Not Know about NGINX ##
-11:45 am-12:30 pm
-Invited Talk
-Shannon Burns, Developer Advocate for NGINX
+11:45 am-12:30 pm, Invited Talk, Shannon Burns, Developer Advocate for NGINX

 NGINX